-The goalkeeper coach must as a minimum hold the highest valid "UEFA GK A licence" (GK Advanced-diploma) (or be part of a current course).
+The goalkeeper coach must as a minimum hold the highest valid "UEFA GK A licence" (GK Advanced-diploma).

 The club licence applicant must notify DBU of the name of its goalkeeper coach.

 If the goalkeeper coach has completed his training abroad, documentation of this training must be submitted in the form of a valid UEFA licence.
 If the goalkeeper coach has completed his training in Denmark, this must be confirmed by the licence applicant.